-By Mylin Batipps Jr., PICPA marketing coordinator
+By Mylin Batipps Jr., PICPA member engagement administrator

 PICPA members take great pride in giving back to their communities through financial education, whether that’s through media engagement, writing informational blog pieces, or presenting financial literacy to students or office employees.
 Marissa Lieb, CPA, has been a member of PICPA’s CPA Voice volunteer network for a number of years, and she has presented budgeting and money saving tips to students, Girl Scouts, interns of the Philadelphia Youth Network, and more.
 She recently sat down with me to share some of her rewarding experiences.

 You have presented various financial literacy programs on behalf of the PICPA for several years now.
 Is there a particular memory that stands out to you?

 A coworker, Lori Pietzsch, and I spoke with a 5th grade Girl Scouts group about what it means to be a business owner.
 It was a lot of fun as they really got into the material.
 They paired up and presented their business ideas as well as an advertisement and plans for opening night.
 My favorite presentation was from two girls who wanted to start a real estate business.
 They created a jingle and sang it to us.
 In their presentation they mentioned that Lori and I would get invitations to opening night!

 Why is it important for students to receive lessons in financial literacy?